senclimate/CRO/docsrc/ug-model.rst

 Fitting
 ========================
-This section illustrates the core features of `x4c` as an Xarray extension.
+This section illustrates the RO master equations and parameters

 .. toctree::
     :maxdepth: 1